Hoyasumii/avengers-endgame/README.md

 NEBULA: It was an infectious garbage scowl.

-ROCKET: So, thanks for the hot tip. [turns to Danvers and replies back wi
+ROCKET: So, thanks for the hot tip. [turns to Danvers and replies back wit